binnyva/11-garden/_notes/Markdown.md

 You should be able to _do this_ and **this** - basic formatting options.
 Wierdly, there is no underline in markdown - so no need to do that.

-Next, you should be able to create links - like [this](https://standup-philosophy.netlify.app/) - that link will go to the standup philosophy blog I have.
+Next, you should be able to create links - like [this](https://standup-philosophy.netlify.app/).

 ### Images